Grauenwolf/PackIT/README.md

 And while we're at it, the classes will be renamed `CommandDispatcher` and `QueryDispatcher`.
 The prefix is not necessary as obviously they are "in-memory".

+## Round 5 - Remove the Hidden Dependency from the Command Dispatcher

+Hidden dependencies are a bad thing.
+They make it very difficult to understand the program's flow, which in turn means that it isn't easy to understand where future changes need to be made.

+An example of a hidden dependency is the `LoggingCommandHandlerDecorator`.
+There is no mention of it in the handlers themselves.
+Nor is it mentioned in the `CommandDispatcher` code.
+By all appearances, the `CommandDispatcher` doesn't even look like it could support any sort of filter or pipelining capabilities.

+Fortunately it is a trivial operation to move the logging directly into the `CommandDispatcher` class.

 # PackIT